 A monthly administration fee may apply with some lenders if an unpaid portion is carried into the next month.

 It’s important to note that you could end up paying interest on your purchases indirectly if you have linked your credit card to your BNPL account.
 Ensure you pay your credit card balance in full to avoid interest charges sneaking up on your BNPL purchases.

 How do I use Buy Now Pay Later?

-How is Buy Now Pay Later Different to Layby or Hire Purchase?
+How do Buy Now Pay Later repayments work?

 The purchase price is spread across between four to ten, equal instalments.

 You pay the first instalment at the time of purchase, and then you have up to 9 weeks (depending on the BNPL lender) to make each instalment.

 Depending on the service provider, your repayments are due weekly or fortnightly.